Yuma War: Aftermath

 Following the Gadsden Purchase in June 1853, the eastern side of the Colorado became part of the United States and though the war was over between the Quechan and the Americans, the United States Army could now launch major military campaigns across the river without having to concern themselves with the Mexican military.
 War between the United States and the Mohave became a reality in 1858 when warriors attacked American settlers at Beale's Crossing in Arizona.
 The attack resulted in the establishment of Fort Mohave and the war ended in 1859 after the Mohave were defeated twice in two significant engagements.

 Later, the Quechan came into conflict with the Maricopa, and in 1857 the last major battle involving the Yuma was fought.
-In an engagement at Pima Butte in the Sierra Estrella Mountains, the Maricopa and Pima defeated and killed well over 100 Quechan and their allies.
+In the Battle of Pima Butte in the Sierra Estrella Mountains, the Maricopa and Pima defeated and killed well over 100 Quechan and their allies.
 After which the Quechan were no longer a military power.